ZainabKousar/Self-Heal-Project/README.md

 Here’s what makes this magic happen:

 Tool	Purpose
-Docker	Run all services in isolated containers
+Docker -	Run all services in isolated containers
-Nginx	The service we are monitoring
+Nginx -	The service we are monitoring
-Prometheus	Monitors Nginx and other targets Alertmanager	Receives alerts from Prometheus and forwards them Webhook (Flask)	Receives alerts and triggers automation Ansible	Restarts Nginx automatically when an alert is received How It Works
+Prometheus -	Monitors Nginx and other targets Alertmanager -	Receives alerts from Prometheus and forwards them Webhook (Flask) -	Receives alerts and triggers automation Ansible -	Restarts Nginx automatically when an alert is received How It Works---

 Prometheus keeps an eye on Nginx every few seconds.